HigherOrderCO/HVM/HOW.md

 behavior, and a typed language that compiles to HVM must check that this kind of situation won't happen.

 How common is this?
-Well, except if you like multiplying Church-Encoded natural numbers in a loop, you've probably never seen a program that reaches this limitation in your entire career.
+Well, unless you like multiplying Church-Encoded natural numbers in a loop, you've probably never seen a program that reaches this limitation in your entire career.
 Even if you're a fan of λ-encodings, you're fine.
 For example, the program above can be fixed by just avoiding one clone: